STEP BY STEP ART | TUTORIALS, ARTICLES & ART WORKSHOPS

 Artist level: All

-In this tutorial, I show you how to create depth and shape in your acrylic paintings and demonstrate the importance of washes.
-Both images and written explanations have been provided which offers a better experience for the reader.
+In this tutorial, I show you how to create depth and shape in your acrylic paintings and show the importance of washes.
+Both images and written explanations have been provided, which offers a better experience for the reader.
 You can find the reference image below.
 Screen grab, print out or view on your mobile whilst following the visuals on a second device.

 The colours used in this demo are the Graduate range from Daler Rowney.
 These 6 colours can be found in most acrylic starter kits, or you can use colours from any paint range.